VHchavez/blobs/README.md

 ### Overview

-This package lets you plot cube files produced with [Psi4](https://www.github.com/psi4/psi4) directly in a Jupyter Notebook.
+Plot cube files produced with [Psi4](https://www.github.com/psi4/psi4) directly in a Jupyter Notebook.
 Visualizing a cube is as simple as:
 ```
 import blobs
 cube = blobs.cube(psi4_wfn)